xebia-functional/poc-scala-data-streaming/README.md

 * dataGenerator: generates dummy data (replaces upstream sources)
 * processor: applies the business logic to the data and sends it to the external sinks

-Finally, the last tag, libraries, refers to the main library of the given module.
+Finally, the last tag, libraries, refers to the main library of the given module (when applicable).

-For example, the configuration module is named as `02-c-configuration-ciris` and the flink processor as `02-o-processor-flink`.
+For example, the configuration module is simply named as `02-c-config` and the flink processor is `02-o-processor-flink` because we have multiple libraries used for processing.

 ## Kappa Architecture